An allergy air purifier can beneficial for both seasonal and year-round allergy sufferers.

 For example, an air purifier that’s rated to handle 500 square feet and has an ACH rating of 5x means that the full volume of air in that size room can be exchanged five times every hour.

-When you’re comparing top rated air purifiers with the same room size coverage (square footage), the ACH number is important because it can quickly inform you as to which product does a more thorough job at cleaning the air.
+When you’re comparing the best air purifier units with the same room size coverage (square footage), the ACH number is important because it can quickly inform you as to which product does a more thorough job at cleaning the air.

 Clearly, a 3x ACH is worse than a 5x ACH and a 6x ACH is better than the 5X ACH.